e-gov/TARA-Doku/TechnicalSpecification.md

 ### 5.2 Protection against false request attacks

 The client application must implement protective measures against false request attacks (_cross-site request forgery_, CSRF).
 This can be achieved by using `state` and `nonce` security codes.
 Using `state` is compulsory; using `nonce` is optional.
-The procedure of using `state` is described below.
+Using `state` with a cookie set on the client application side means that the client application itself does not have to remember the state parameter value.
+The process is described below.

 The `state` security code is used to combat falsification of the redirect request following the authentication request.
 The client application must perform the following steps: